EmilioGarzia/Private_Stream/README.md

 # Private Stream

-This software is a simple streaming platform where the user can upload their movie or videos on their server.
+This software is a simple streaming platform where the user can upload its movies or videos on its server.

-I know that online you can find best alternatives to this, but i programmed this software especially to train my coding skills at server side.
+I know that online you can find best alternatives to this, but I programmed this software especially to empower my coding skills at server side.

 # How to upload video on the server